agahkarakuzu/twopercenters/paper.md

 Global distribution of research excellence metrics (snapshot displays median h-index for career-long data from 2021) among top 2% scientists by country, as visualized on a world map.
 The right panel shows the ranking of institutions from an examplary selection (Turkey).
 :::

-The default state of [Figure 1](#fig1) displays median H-index values across countries, derived from career-span academic performance data of the most cited researchers worldwide in 2021.
+The default state of [](#fig1) displays median H-index values across countries, derived from career-span academic performance data of the most cited researchers worldwide in 2021.
 Color scale represents median H-index from 0 (purple) to 70+ (yellow), with darker regions indicating lower citation impact and brighter regions showing higher research productivity.
 This page enables exploration of all the metrics that go into the calculation of the c-score (slider), as well as the selection of different statistics (dropdown).
 This panel also allows exploration of country-specific institutional rankings when clicked on the respective country, determined by the affiliation of the researchers who made the cut.

 ---
 ::::{seealso} Click here to interact with the dashboard inline